obaidur-rahaman/nlavida/README.md

 ## Description

 This open-source tool provides a robust solution for data analysis and visualization, designed specifically for use within enterprise environments where confidentiality is paramount.
 It utilizes agents and tools to process structured data exclusively.
-Users can securely upload and manipulate CSV files.
+Users can securely upload and manipulate files.
 Unlike black-box solutions from other service providers, this tool offers full transparency and allows for extensive customization to meet specific internal needs.
-Leveraging the power of OpenAI's GPT-4, it enhances data processing capabilities, making it an indispensable resource for researchers, data scientists, and business analysts working with confidential information.
+Leveraging the power of OpenAI's GPT-4o, it enhances data processing capabilities, making it an indispensable resource for researchers, data scientists, and business analysts working with confidential information.

 ## Key Features

-- **Code Interpreter**: Enables direct execution and interpretation of code, providing a robust alternative to traditional scripting environments.

-- **Advanced Data Analytics**: Leverages sophisticated algorithms and the analytical power of GPT-4 to deliver deep insights into data, serving as a comprehensive tool for data scientists and analysts.
+### Confidentiality

-- **Secure CSV File Upload**: Safely upload and process CSV files containing confidential data without the risk of exposure to external entities.
+- **Secure File Upload**: Safely upload and process confidential files.

-- **Integration with OpenAI GPT-4**: Utilize the cutting-edge capabilities of GPT-4 for sophisticated data analysis and manipulation within a secure, controlled environment.
+- **Integration with OpenAI GPT-4o**: Leverage GPT-4o for secure data analysis and manipulation.

-- **Customization-Friendly**: Offers a flexible architecture that can be extensively customized to fit specific internal processes and requirements, providing a clear advantage over rigid, black-box solutions offered by other service providers.

-- **Enterprise-Ready**: Designed with enterprise needs in mind, ensuring compliance with internal data security protocols and privacy standards.
+- **Enterprise-Ready**: Compliant with internal data security protocols.

+### Customizability
+- **Flexible Architecture**: Extensively customizable to fit specific internal processes.
+- **Advanced Analytics & Code Execution**: Utilize sophisticated algorithms and GPT-4o for deep data insights, with direct code execution for robust scripting.
+- **In-House Solutions**: Customizable to build comprehensive in-house solutions to meet all internal needs.

+### Cost
-- **Scalability**: Engineered to scale with your organization’s needs, accommodating large datasets and complex analytical tasks effortlessly.
+- **Scalability**: Scales with organizational needs, ensuring cost-effective growth.
+- **Cost Efficiency**: Eliminates the need for subscriptions to external service providers.
+Future versions will use free and open-source LLMs, reducing costs further.

 ## Installation